igbedo/microservices-architectures/README.md

-# Fundamentals of Istio course page
+# Fundamentals of Microservices course page

 This site contains the content and labs for the Fundamentals of Istio course.